Virtana/ESP32CameraIntegration/AprilTagBadgeReader/README.md

 E (373) camera: Failed to allocate frame buffer\
 E (373) gpio: gpio_isr_handler_remove(396): GPIO isr service is not installed, call gpio_install_isr_service() first\
 E (383) camera: Camera init failed with error 0x101

+## Displaying Camera Feed on HTTP Server

+- Uncomment line 25 (#define DISPLAY_IMAGES) of abr_main.c
+- Follow the instructions above to flash the esp-eye.
+Ensure that PSRAM is enabled.
+- Connect to the access point, "EESSID", (no password).
+- In a browser go to the address _192.168.4.1/stream_